EuroPython/website/data/pages-content/cfp.md

 <div style={{textAlign: "center",  marginBottom: 12}}>
 Community Voting and Panel Review both Ended

+We will publish the list of accepted proposals during the week of 14 May.

 Thank your for your participation and contribution! 🐍
 </div>
 ---